 Best Practice Checklist: What to Know When Tracking Crypto Whales

-• Interpret a large sell differently depending on whether the market is risk-off or risk-on.
+- Interpret large sell behavior differently depending on whether the broader market is risk-off or risk-on.

-• Track net positioning changes, not isolated transfers that can be operational noise.
+- Track net positioning changes rather than isolated transfers that may be operational noise.

 What Are the Risks and Limitations of Whale Tracking?